open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 > For a demo and more details look in the [postMessage](./postMessage) folder
 > You can start it via `npm i && npm run start`

-Now imagine that the UI is way more then just a ul/li list and that the demo follows a certain demo format?
+Now imagine that the UI is way more than just a ul/li list and that the demo follows a certain demo format?
 Could this be a system which allows the UI and the demo to be written in completely different technologies?

 The answer is YES 💪

 The only means of communication is done via postMessages.
-Therefore the preview only needs to know which postMessage to send and as those are native js every framework or system can use them.
+Therefore the preview only needs to know which postMessage format to use.
+Also postMessage is a native function so every framework or system can use them.

 ### Two builds (continued)

-The above concept is what is used by storybook which means that there are actually 2 applications being run.
+The above concept is what is used by storybook - which means that there are actually 2 applications being run.
 One is the storybook UI (called manager) and one is your actual demo (called preview).
 Knowing that it makes sense that there are 2 separate builds.

 But why is there a build step at all?

-1. compiling the preview to es5 makes sure that it runs in every browser (e.g. we ship the same code to all browsers)
-2. the manager can be configured with different settings or addons

-However, shipping es5 code to a modern browser increases the bundle size unnecessarily and can make debugging more complicated in certain cases.
+Why would storybook have such setup?

+Let's see what is needed to allow for some code to be run and worked on in multiple browsers.

 ### Excursion shipping code based on browser capabilities